The Heart of New England

 Bar Harbor & Acadia National Park

-If you want to experience some of Maine's best scenery, Bar Harbor and
+If you want to experience some of Maine's best scenery, visiting Bar Harbor and

 Acadia National Park